carlsondultra/ai-imaging/README.md

-graphic design SaaS platform which allows users to manipulate text and shapes
+this is a graphic design SaaS platform which allows users to manipulate text and shapes

 ## Getting Started